Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 $dash->save('/var/media/dash/test.mpd');

-If you omit the save parameter, the library will save the files to the same directory as the input file by default.
+If you omit the save parameter, files will be saved to the same directory as the input file:

 $hls = $video->hls()